tcassanelli/pyoof/docs/aperture/index.rst

 Introduction
 ============

 The `~pyoof.aperture` sub-package contains related distributions/functions to the aperture distribution, :math:`\underline{E_\text{a}}(x, y)`.
-The aperture distribution is a two dimension complex distribution, hence has amplitude and phase.
+The aperture distribution is a two dimensional complex distribution, hence has an amplitude and a phase.
 The amplitude is represented by the blockage distribution, :math:`B(x, y)`, and the illumination function, :math:`E_\text{a}(x, y)`.
 The phase is given by the aperture phase distribution, :math:`\varphi(x, y)` and the optical path difference (OPD) function, :math:`\delta(x,y;d_z)`.
-The collection of all distribution/functions for the aperture distribution is then,
+The collection of all distributions/functions for the aperture distribution is then,

 .. math::
     \underline{E_\text{a}}(x, y) = B(x, y)\cdot E_\text{a}(x, y) \cdot \mathrm{e}^{\mathrm{i} \{\varphi(x, y) + \frac{2\pi}{\lambda}\delta(x,y;d_z)\}}.

-Between them, the blockage distribution and OPD function are strictly dependent on the telescope geometry, reason why they are gathered in the `~pyoof.telgeometry` sub-package.
+Between them, the blockage distribution and OPD function are strictly dependent on the telescope geometry, which is the reason why they are gathered in the `~pyoof.telgeometry` sub-package.

 .. note::
     All mentioned Python functions are for a two dimensional analysis and they require as an input meshed values.
 They can also be used in one dimensional analysis by adding ``y=0`` to each of the Python functions.
 Although their analysis in the `~pyoof` package is strictly two dimensional.